gossterrible/iris_python_sdk/README.md

 By default, you can make `500` requests per minute.
 Check the returned HTTP headers of any API request to see your current rate limit status.

-Each GET \"List\" request will return 1,000 matching results.
+Each GET "List" request will return 1,000 matching results.
 A maximum of 500,000 results can be returned per minute using a pagination parameter in these requests.

-# Using the Subscription API
+### Using the Subscription API

 API Subscriptions are used to send information about an event to a URL and trigger an API call.
 This is more efficient than doing scheduled API calls.

 To create a subscription, use the API Settings page or send a request using the instructions in the Subscriptions section below.